phelpdh/simplexml/README.md

 XML content, and parse simple XML into an in-memory DOM.

-It started as a fork of https://github.com/masterzen/simplexml, but has since been massively refactored to make it work more closely with encoding/xml.
+It started as a fork of https://github.com/masterzen/simplexml, but has since been massively refactored to make it work more closely with encoding/xml, and to include a set of useful functions for doing simple searches against the element tree.

 ## Contact